-Magasin's budget for 2023 shows a continuing high level of activity.
-However, the increased uncertainty due to the changed global economic outlook makes it challenging to make specific predictions and expectations for the 2023 financial year.
-Magasin expects revenue and net profit for the financial year 2023 (January 1 - December 31, 2023) to be in line with the same period in 2022.
+Magasin's budget for 2024 shows a continuing high level of activity.
+However, the increased uncertainty due to the changed global economic outlook makes it challenging to make specific predictions and expectations for the 2024 financial year.
+Magasin expects revenue and net profit for the financial year 2024 (January 1 - December 31, 2024) to be in line with the same period in 2023.
 It is estimated by the management that there is no uncertainty related to the company's ability to continue as a going concern.

-The total investments for the coming year will be similar to the level of 2022.
+The total investments for the coming year will be similar to the level of 2023.
 Marketing, promotion campaigns and customer service will remain at a high level in order to maintain Magasin's market position.

-Magasin also maintain its ambition of continuing the introduction of new brands, products and improving the shopping experience in the seven department stores and on Magasin.dk and Magasin.se.
-Furthermore, Magasin is launching Magasin.no in late Summer / Autumn 2023.
+Magasin also maintain its ambition of continuing the introduction of new brands, products and improving the shopping experience in the seven department stores and on Magasin.dk, Magasin.se, and Magasin.no.